 - Choose a location with fertile, loose, well-draining soil.

-- Sow the potato seeds at least 4 inches part.
+- Sow the potato seeds at least 4 inches apart.
 Make sure the potato eyes are facing up to the sky.

 - Keep the soil consistently moist.
-Avoid allowing the soil to completely dry out.
+Avoid allowing the soil to dry out completely.

 - Potato hilling: As the plants grow, build up a ‘hill’ of soil around them.
-It’s important to keep the roots covered as the sun will damage the potatoes.
+It’s essential to keep the roots covered as the sun will damage the potatoes.